-103 Technology, innovation and capacity building are critical to achieving sustainable development.
-We are currently witness to significant advances in a wide range of science and technology fields, which, if harnessed properly, will enable great progress for people and planet.
+103. Technology, innovation and capacity building are critical to achieving sustainable development.
+We are currently witness to significant advances in a wide range of science and technology fields, which, if not harnessed properly, will enable great progress for people and planet.
 Innovation and diffusion of new technologies is a powerful driver of economic growth and employment creation.
 New vaccines and medicines will support advances in health.
 Information and communication technologies (ICT) drive technological progress in a wide range of sectors and have made the diffusion of information easier, which offers great opportunities for education.
 New technologies and technological diffusion will be key to attain more climate-resilient and resource-efficient development, including through low carbon energy sources and systems.
-Technology, innovation and capacity building can also promote gender equality Achieving sustainable development for all, including the SDGs, will require coordinated and sustained action, at the local, national, regional and international level.
-For this purpose, we commit to a revitalized and strengthened global partnership for sustainable development, investing in coherent roadmaps enabling shared models for cooperation and greater capacity to develop sustainable projects.
-This global and local partnership embodies our collective commitment to mobilize the financial and technological resources needed and to direct them toward our common goals.
-We will further strive for coherence of our economic, environmental and social agreements and policies, which are negotiated in separate forums and implemented through different institutions.
-We will continue to build bridges between sustainable development, finance and trade organizations and initiatives, within the framework of the holistic agenda of this Accord.
-We will work in partnership with all stakeholders, recognizing their different responsibilities and capabilities, and we commit to monitoring and reviewing our progress in implementation in an adequate, transparent, evidence-based and participatory manner, to ensure mutual accountability.

-and facilitate sustainable production and consumption patterns, resilience against natural disasters, climate change and other shocks, and support the protection of the environment, including preventing deforestation and desertification.
-However, we note with concern the uneven innovative capacity and access to technology both within and between countries, as shown for example by a persistent "digital divide", particularly for LDCs.
+Technology, innovation and capacity building can also promote gender equality and facilitate sustainable production and consumption patterns, resilience against natural disasters, climate change and other shocks, and support the protection of the environment, including preventing deforestation and desertification.
+However, we note with concern the uneven innovative capacity and access to technology both within and between countries but particularly weak in many developing countries and LDCs, as shown for example by resulting in a persistent "digital divide", particularly for LDCs between developed and developing countries.